 Filing Options: In person, by mail, or electronically

 The best bet to ensure the lien gets delivered and recorded in a timely fashion is to go down the clerk’s office yourself.
 Even though this is a hassle, this is the best way to be able to counter any deficiencies or mistakes quickly.

 If you consider the thought of going to the office and waiting in line is too much to bear, there is always the option of hiring a courier to record it for you.
 When filed in person, the document is considered recorded that day if filed early enough.

 Electronic recording is also an option.
 The majority of counties in Florida do allow for the electronic recording of lien claims, through third-party vendors such as Simplifile, Inc. Any claim filed electronically will also be officially recorded that day if filed early enough.

 Lastly, you can mail in your lien claim.
-Filing a lien through the mail is effective but risky.
+Filing a lien through the mail is effective, but risky.
 Any mistakes, either on the document itself, or miscalculating filing fees, can result in rejection and delayed filing.
 Furthermore, it just takes longer.
-Depending on the circumstances and back-log, it can take up to several weeks for the claim to actually be recorded.
+Depending on the circumstances and back-log, it can take several weeks for the claim to actually be recorded.